martinber/noaa-apt/docs/alternatives.md

 layout: main
 ---

-These are the alternatives I found, as of August 2018:
+If [noaa-apt](./index.html) is not useful to you, these are the alternatives I found, as of August 2018:

 - [WXtoImg], by far the most popular, lots of features but the site looks dead forever.